"The only certainty is that nothing is certain."

 Dealing with Ambiguity

 Life is ambiguous.
 Not everything has a clear answer.
 Not every situation has a right choice.
-The Mature Magician develops the capacity to tolerate uncertainty, to stay present with not-knowing, to resist the urge to force clarity too soon.
+The Mature Magician learns to sit with not-knowing without panicking, to resist the urge to make things tidy before they're ready to be.

 The Manipulator can't tolerate ambiguity.
-He forces false certainty and manipulates information to create the illusion of clarity.
-The Dummy is paralyzed by ambiguity.
-He can't act without certainty.
-The Mature Magician dwells in the mystery.
+He forces false certainty and manipulates information to create illusions of clarity.
+The Dummy is paralyzed by ambiguity—he can't act without certainty.
+The Mature Magician dwells in mystery.

 Dealing with ambiguity includes: